 In the rare event that you’ve suffered from excessive trading in your account with no losses, you can still file an investor complaint to make FINRA aware of the bad behavior.
 An experienced securities fraud lawyer can also help you make your complaint.
 You may even help to save a vulnerable investor from serious future losses!

 How Can Kurta Law Help?

 At Kurta Law, we’ve represented thousands of investors across the U.S. and around the world.
 Our goal is to help investors like you navigate the challenges of FINRA arbitration while regaining your financial stability.
 In fact, we have recovered over $100,000,000 for defrauded investors.
-And we know we still have much more work to do.
-If you think that you have been the victim of excessive trading, investment churning, or other investment fraud, call us.
-Schedule a free consultation today and let us help you get back what belongs to you.
+If you think that you have been the victim of excessive trading, investment churning, or other investment fraud, contact an experienced New York investment fraud lawyer for a free consultation today.
+Call (877) 600-0098 or email email@example.com.